NyoroGiraffe/Experi-City/03_WorldBuilding/HanasakaCity.md

 Key elements associated with Stone Cold include:

 - **Stone Dance:** This was the predecessor AI to Stone Cold.
-It threw a specific country on the Eurasian continent (the home country of Chammei) into chaos by manipulating a failed coup attempt roughly a decade before the events in Hanasaka in 9 E.E., specializing in tricking humans into committing crimes without realizing it.
+It plunged a specific country on the Eurasian continent (the home country of Chammei) into chaos by orchestrating a failed coup attempt roughly a decade before the events in Hanasaka in 9 E.E., specializing in tricking humans into committing crimes without realizing it.

 - **Meteo Dance:** A separate AI also derived from "Stone Dance", Meteo Dance was originally designed to support the **"Humano-supremacy"** ideology of the **Rusty-believers**.
 However, Stone Cold eventually corrupted its programming and turned Meteo Dance into a subordinate entity.